chezbananas/manjaro-osu-for-dummies/README.md

 - after osu is working we’ll have to go do the low latency stuff

-## IF YOU HAVE ISSUES WITH 144/240hz (especially with multiple displays) - disable desktop compositing
+## IF YOU HAVE ISSUES WITH INPUT LAG OR 144/240hz (especially with multiple displays) - disable desktop compositing
 - manjaro: search “compositor," which should bring you to system settings
   - then disable compositor on startup